 About

 Heteranthera limosa is a charming native of muddy pond margins and seasonally wet ground.
 Low mats of spoon-shaped leaves set off short-lived blue flowers with a goofy "monkey face" look — great for wetland biodiversity and prettier than bare mud.
-It spreads by seed and creeping stems, filling gaps where water fluctuates. subtropical and tropical Americas ponds and rain gardens can host it without drama; pair with other warm-zone aquatics and avoid drying the root crown for long stretches. ☀️💧 Sun and Water: - Full sun for best bloom; tolerates light shade. - Wet mud to shallow water; recedes if baked dry for weeks. - Rich organic muck is welcome. ✂️ Propagation: - Division of rooted mats in warm weather. - Seed on saturated soil; keep humid until established.
+It spreads by seed and creeping stems, filling gaps where water fluctuates. subtropical and tropical Americas ponds and rain gardens can host it without drama; pair with other warm-zone aquatics and avoid drying the root crown for long stretches.
+Full sun for best bloom; tolerates light shade.
+Wet mud to shallow water; recedes if baked dry for weeks.
+Rich organic muck is welcome.
+Division of rooted mats in warm weather.
+Seed on saturated soil; keep humid until established.
+Ecological value and subtle edible uses depend on correct ID -- harvest only where law and sanitation allow.
+Thin dense stands if mosquito habitat becomes a managed-water issue.
+Leave regenerating rhizome patches after any removal.

 Permaculture Functions